The Missing U for Efficient Diffusion Models: Methodology

+Our dynamical blocks are based on second-order ODEs, therefore, we make use of an initial velocity block that determines the initial conditions for our model.
+We leverage instance normalisation, and include sequential convolution operations to process the input data and capture detailed spatial features.
+The first convolution transitions the input data into an intermediate representation, then, further convolutions refine and expand the feature channels, ensuring a comprehensive representation of the input.
+In between these operations, we include ReLU activation layers to enable the modelling of non-linear relationships as a standard practice due to its performance (\citeauthor{agarap2019deep}, \citeyear{agarap2019deep}).

-Our design incorporates a neural network function approximator block (Fig. \ref{fig:dyn_blocks} - right), representing the derivative in the ODE form $\frac{dz}{dt} = f(t, z)$ which dictates how the hidden state $z$ evolves over the continuous-time variable $t$.
+Furthermore, our design incorporates a neural network function approximator block (Fig. \ref{fig:dyn_blocks} - right), representing the derivative in the ODE form $\frac{dz}{dt} = f(t, z)$ which dictates how the hidden state $z$ evolves over the continuous-time variable $t$.
 Group normalisation layers are employed for feature scaling, followed by convolutional operations for spatial feature extraction.
-Critically, to cater to diffusion models, we integrate time embeddings using multi-layer perceptrons that adjust convolutional outputs via scaling and shifting and are complemented by our custom residual connections.
-Additionally, we utilise an ODE block (Fig. \ref{fig:dyn_blocks} - left) that captures continuous-time dynamics, wherein the evolutionary path of the data is defined by an ODE function and initial conditions derived from preceding blocks.
+In order to adapt to diffusion models, we integrate time embeddings using multi-layer perceptrons that adjust the convolutional outputs via scaling and shifting and are complemented by our custom residual connections.
+Additionally, we use an ODE block (Fig. \ref{fig:dyn_blocks} - left) that captures continuous-time dynamics, wherein the evolutionary path of the data is defined by an ODE function and initial conditions derived from preceding blocks.

-\subsection{A New `U' for Diffusion Models}
+\subsection{A New 'U' for Diffusion Models}

 As we fundamentally modify the denoising network used in the reverse process, it is relevant to look into how the mathematical formulation of the reverse process of DDPMs changes.
-The goal is to approximate the transition probability $q_t(x_{t-1})$ using our model.
-Denote the output of our continuous U-Net as $\tilde{U}(x, t; \theta)$, where $x$ is the input, $t$ is the time variable, and $\theta$ represents the parameters of the network including $\theta_f$ from the dynamic blocks built into the architecture.
-We can now rewrite the reverse process of DDPMs with our continuous U-Net integrated, which reads:
+The goal is to approximate the transition probability using our model.
+Denote the output of our continuous U-Net as $\tilde{U}(x_t, t, \tilde t; \Psi)$, where $x_t$ is the input, $t$ is the time variable related to the DDPMs, $\tilde t$ is the time variable related to neural ODEs and $\Psi$ represents the parameters of the network including $\theta_f$ from the dynamic blocks built into the architecture.
+We use the new continuous U-Net while keeping the same sampling process ~\citep{ho2020denoising} which reads

 As opposed to traditional discrete U-Net models, this reformulation enables modelling the transition probability using the continuous-time dynamics encapsulated in our architecture.
 Going further, we can represent the continuous U-Net function in terms of dynamical blocks given by: